-When you have finished a manuscript, you need an abstract that informs future readers what the article is about before they (pay to) download it.
-Also, when you want to present your work at a conference, you need an abstract to show what your research is about so the selection committee can assign you to the correct session, and so the conference attendees can decide whether or not to listen to your presentation or look at your poster.
+When you have finished writing a manuscript, you need an abstract that informs future readers what the article is about before they (pay to) download it.
+Also, when you want to present your results at a conference, you need an abstract to show what your research is about so the selection committee can assign you to the correct session, and so the conference attendees can decide whether or not to come and listen to your presentation or look at your poster.
 Keep in mind that the decision to read your article or assign you a slot as speaker depends on the information available in your abstract.
 So your abstract should be a self-contained text that represents your research well.

 The requirements for the abstract

 First look up what the requirements of the journal or conference are for the abstract.
 The abstract can be either unstructured or structured.
-In the last case, the required sections are usually: Introduction (or background), methods, results, and discussion (or conclusion).
+In the last case, the required sections are usually: introduction (or background), methods, results, and conclusion.
 The number of words is usually limited, often to less than 300.
 Some conferences allow you to add a table or figure to the abstract; this will usually ´cost you words´ so think about this carefully.
 Also think about the audience, if you are, for instance, going to a conference that is in a (slightly) different field you need to make clear in the introduction how your work is relevant to that field.
 So make sure your abstract appeals to the intended audience.
 Finally, check for rules about style, such as whether abbreviations are allowed.

 Writing the abstract